BartoszJanota/automan-debugger/README.md

 I assume you have you IntelliJ IDEA 14 opened.
 Now go to *File -> Open...* and choose */automan-debugger* folder.
 IntelliJ shoudl open this project automatically as an IntelliJ Platform Plugin.
 You can validate this - you should see a plugin icon nearby *automan-debugger* in the project View.

+###Try AID

+Complete and ready to use AID is a `automan-debugger-scala.zip` file.
+You can find it at the root of this repo.
+This zip file contains all you need to run AID: compiled Scala code, config files, html and JavaScript files and all the necessary libraries.

+####Run AID

+`automan-debugger-scala.zip` file is an Intellij IDEA Plugin.
+To see how it works you need to install it firstly.
+Open *Settings -> Plugins* tab and then click *Install plugin from disk...*, navigate to the root of this repo and choose `automan-debugger-scala.zip`.
+Click OK and agree to restart your IntelliJ IDEA.

+### How to use AID plugin once you have it installed

+If you followed all the steps above, you should have *AID* plugin installed properly. *AID* is a *Tool Window*, so you can find it in the list of your IntelliJ Tool Windows.

+To initialize AID, just go to the list of your Tool Windows (point your mouse on the left bottom corner of your IntelliJ) and click on *AutoMan IntelliJ Debugger*.

+Once you have clicked it, *AID* is being initialized. *AID* will show you your current AutoMan program questions and tasks if you have your AutoMan program running or will display an error if your AutoMan program is not working.
+So then you should run your AutoMan program and click refresh button.

+It lets you see your current AutoMan program state, it shows all the tasks per question and general overview.
+It refreshes its state everytime when new update is emited to the WebSocket channel.

+If this is your first try with AID you probably don't have `automan-debugger-server` deployed.
+See [how to do it](#automan-debugger-server-deployment).

+####Prerequisites

+Following things you will need to build, deploy and install *AID*:
+ * IntelliJ IDEA 14.* - Community or Ultimate
+ * scala-sdk-2.11.4 jar library

 ####Add *Intellij Platform Plugin Project SDK*

 Firstly, you need to add the mentioned SDK to the Intellij Platform - follow [official JetBrains manual](https://www.jetbrains.com/idea/help/configuring-intellij-platform-plugin-sdk.html).